Australian Jewish Historical Society

 The Australian Jewish Historical Society was founded in 1938 in Sydney.
 The first president was Percy J. Marks.
 At the first business meeting of the Society, the then-president of the Royal Australian Historical Society K. R. Cramp expressed the view that the chief object of the Society should be the encouragement of individual research.

 In 1939, the Society published the first issue of the Australian Jewish Historical Society Journal (initially known as the Australian Jewish Historical Society, Journal and Proceedings).

 In 1949, a Melbourne branch was established, which was informally known as AJHS (Vic).
 This branch grew and eventually incorporated.
 There is no national executive, with the Sydney and Melbourne Societies being financially independent.
 Since 1988, the two Societies have shared the production of the Journal, with the June issues being produced by the NSW Society and the November issues being produced by the Vic Society.
 Currently, there are two issues of the Journal each year, with occasional Special Publications.

-The Society's website contains unique content relating to the story of Jews in Australia since 1788.
-All issues of the Society's Journal are online.
-Abstracts are freely available.
-Members ($AUD60 p.a.) and Subscribers ($AUD30) have full access to all articles.
+AJHS (NSW) has been charged by the NSW Jewish community to advise, collate and store the archives of the Sydney Jewish community.
+Professional archiving staff manage the extensive collection of documents and audio-visual records of the Jewish communal organisations and of communal leaders.
+Researchers may search the Archives or arrange to visit the offices at the Sydney Jewish Museum in Darlinghurst NSW.